 When the Eucharist is processed to the altar of repose after the Mass of the Lord's Supper, we should remain in quiet prayer and adoration, keeping Christ company.
 There is a tradition, particularly in big cities with many parishes, to try and visit seven churches and their altar of repose during this evening.

-Washing of Feet and a Seder Meal
+Washing of Feet and a "Last Supper" Meal

-The Station today is at St. John Lateran.
+The Station today is St. John Lateran.
 Maundy Thursday is devoted to the institution of the Eucharist and the priesthood.
 On this day the bishop blesses the Holy Oils; thus is made clear that the sacraments have their source in Christ and derive their fruitfulness from the paschal mystery of salvation.